mikejlong60/functional-programming-book/README.md

 						   ```
 				   1. What's bad about recursion?
 					   1. It can't operate in constant stack space without tail recursion.
-Golang does not support tail-recursion.
+Golang and Java do not have this optimization because C and C++ do not and Go and Java are descendents of these languages.
+Scala and Haskell and all other languages that support FP do.
+Tail-recursion is a compiler optimization.
 					   1. Some recursive functions are not tail recursive like foldRight on a List.
 But you can do a clever trick to make foldRight tail recursive.
 				   1. What is tail recursion?
 					   1. A function is tail recursive when the recursive call is the last thing in the function.
 In that case the compiler can optimize it as a loop and does not need to keep the stack frame around, the parameters to the function contain all necessary state to execute the next function call.